Patch Management Software to Evaluate

 Key Features

 NinjaOne automates OS and third-party patching across Windows, macOS, and Linux endpoints from one dashboard.
-The platform supports automated patching for over 200 third-party applications and delivers real-time visibility into patch compliance status across the entire device fleet.
-Cloud-native architecture means endpoints receive updates without VPN connections, which is critical for distributed workforces.
-Detailed patch status reports allow IT teams to monitor compliance at any time, and the platform’s average customer support response time sits at 65 minutes.
+The platform supports automated patching for over 200 third-party applications and delivers real-time visibility into patch compliance across the entire device fleet.
+Cloud-native architecture means endpoints receive updates without VPN connections, which is critical for distributed workforces and multi-tenant MSP environments.
+Detailed patch status reports allow technicians to monitor compliance at any time.

 Overview